joaoperfig/discordBoggle/README.md

 ![Image of a Board](img_small.png)

 Players will DM the bot with all the words they find.
 Make sure to only send one word per message.

 The bot will warn of the time passage at one and two minutes.
 It will also DM the board image again so Players don't need to scroll up to see it.

 At three minutes the bot will warn all to go back to the channel.

 The words will be displayed one by one, along with who wrote them, points, and a link to it on the dictionary.

 ![Game Words](words.png)

 After that, the bot will award some special awards for random things and finally give the points.

 The points are then added up to the session totals.

 ![Game Results](results.png)

 ## How to Play Boggle
 Find words on a board.

 You can start on any letter and can move to adjacent or diagonal letters.

 You cannot use the same letter twice in a single word.

 ## Scoring System
 The points system used here is as follows:

-One or Two letter words are worth 0 points.
+-One or Two letter words are worth 0 points.
-Three letter words are allways worth 1 point.
+-Three letter words are allways worth 1 point.
-Longer words are worth their lenght minus two.
+-Longer words are worth their lenght minus two.
 Plus one additional point if you are the only player to find them.

 ## Changing the language
 1. Replace the contents of **corpus.txt** with text in your language. *(This is used for the letter chances in board generation)*